|Mr. A. W. Richardson |

 From 1968 to 1972After the formal resolution which inaugurated the International Federation of Inventors Association in 1968, its General Assembly elected A. W. Richardson from Great Britain as its president.
 He published a message in Bulletin about this Federation expressing “it is the beginning of the first effective international co-operation between inventors”.

 From 1972 to 1976

-Harald Anton Reinhold Romanus was elected as the President of International Federation of Inventors’ Associations (IFIA) from 1971 to 1974.
-He was born on April 10, 1904 in Gothenburg and he passed away on July 1996 in Stockholm County.
+Harald Anton Reinhold Romanus was elected as the President of the International Federation of Inventors’ Associations (IFIA) from 1972 to 1976.
+He was born on April 10, 1904, in Gothenburg and he passed away in July 1996 in Stockholm County.
 In 1935 he graduated from Harvard University in Electrical Engineering.

 Leif Gottfred Nordstrand was elected as the President of the International Federation of Inventors Associations (IFIA) from 1977 to 1982.
 He was a Norwegian electrical engineer in 1936.
 He started working in the Board for Industrial Property Office (NIPO) as a chief engineer in 1947.
-Afterwards, he became the Vice Chairman of the Patent Office in 1961; He succeeded to be its director from 1965 to 1978.
+Afterward, he became the Vice-Chairman of the Patent Office in 1961; He succeeded to be its director from 1965 to 1978.

 Eduardo Roberto Fernandez was elected as IFIA President by the unanimous vote of General Assembly in 2005, however, after some times he resigned from this position due to his personal problems.